ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 </p>

 Multi-layer Perceptron classifier showed the best results with 0.8455 F1 score and 0.9983 accuracy on test data.<br/>
-After hyperparameters tuning, the grand test on 100% unused previously data was performed.
-Trained model achieved 0.8408 f1 score and 0.9982 accuracy score, indicating its suitability for further usage.
+After hyperparameters tuning, the grand test on 100% previously unused data was performed.
+Trained model achieved 0.8408 F1 score and 0.9982 accuracy score, indicating its suitability for further usage.

 ### 4. Conclusion